elpachongco/activity-monitor/README.md

 I personally ignore trading sites since those sites change window name too frequently (quote prices as page name).
 I also ignore the character "●" for VSCODE. - This needs UTF-16 encoding.

+# -clear

 ##### Google api read/write limit

 ### Todo List
-- User sheets.updateRow() instead
+- Use sheets.updateRow() instead

+##### DONE:
+- If day number = 0, clean.
+I implemented a -clear argument when running the app to set day number = 0
+- Make the program survive shutdowns (impossible. but it should at least continue where it left off) **DONE**.
+- End of day data saving
+- Either continue last session or reset
 - Initialization - when the script is ran, save all the current spreadsheet data then  clear it to make way for new data
-- End of day data saving

-##### DONE:
 - Should ignoreList be in just one file?
 (Ignore list & censor list merged to one file)
 - Put all variables in one file (somewhat, shared variables now in Shelf sharedVariables)
 - Make the program headless .pyw, logging...
 (In progress - logging DONE, headless mode not sensible atm  )